Vital Records Online

 Order with confidence

-You can now order Vermont birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Vermont birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Vermont Department of Health (VDH) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person at a Town Clerk’s office or by mail through the VDH by following the specific steps and meeting certain requirements.
 Before placing your order, confirming the cost, eligibility, requirements, and processing times is important to ensure a smooth and efficient ordering process.

 Person ordering a birth certificate with a phone using VRO